milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 We collect the following categories of personal information about you:

-Personal details: When you create your Netflix account, we collect your contact information (such as your email address) and authentication information for your login (such as a password).
-Depending on how you subsequently set up your account and method of payment, and which features you use, we also collect one or more of the following: first and last name, phone number, postal address, gender, date of birth, and other identifiers you provide to us.
+Personal details: When you register with the Netflix service, we collect your contact information (such as your email address) and authentication information for your login (such as a password).
+Depending on your interaction with the Netflix service, we also collect one or more of the following: first and last name, phone number, postal address, gender, date of birth, and other identifiers you provide to us.

-Payment details: We collect your payment details, and other information to process your payments, including your payment history, billing address, and gift cards and promotional offers you have redeemed.
+Payment details: We collect your Payment Method (as defined in the Netflix Terms of Use), and other information to process your payments (such as when you subscribe to the Netflix service), including your payment history, billing address, and gift cards and Offers (as defined in the Netflix Terms of Use) you have redeemed.

-Purchase information: We collect purchase information such as information you provide to us when you make a purchase with Netflix, your purchase history and other products purchased or considered (such as those in your shopping cart), and overall purchase habits.
+Purchase information: We collect purchase information such as information you provide when you make a purchase with Netflix, your purchase history and other products purchased or considered (such as those in your shopping cart), and overall purchase habits.

 Netflix account/profile information: We collect information that is associated with your Netflix account and/or Netflix profiles on your account (such as profile name and icon, Netflix game handle, ratings and feedback you provide for Netflix content), “My List” (watch list of titles), “continue watching” information, account/profile settings, and choices in connection with your use of the Netflix service.

-Usage information: We collect information about your interaction with the Netflix service (including playback events, such as play, pause, etc.), choices made when engaging with interactive titles, your Netflix game activity (such as gameplay, game use and interaction information, and progress or saved game information), Netflix viewing and gaming history, search queries on the Netflix service, and other information about your use and interaction with the Netflix service (such as app clicks, text input, page views, time and duration of access, and camera/photo access for QR-code and similar functionality).
+Usage information: We collect information about your interaction with the Netflix service (including playback events, such as play, pause, etc.); choices made when engaging with interactive titles, your Netflix game activity (such as gameplay, game use and interaction information, and progress or saved game information); Netflix viewing and gaming history; search queries on the Netflix service; voice inputs (including transcripts and recordings) when using voice-related features; and other information about your use and interaction with the Netflix service (such as app clicks, text input, page views, time and duration of access, and camera/photo access for QR-code functionality and Netflix games features).

-Advertising information: We collect information about the ads on the Netflix service (“Advertisements,” as defined in the Netflix Terms of Use) that you view or interact with, device information (such as resettable device identifiers), IP addresses, and information provided by Advertising Companies (such as information about your likely interests they have collected or inferred from your visits to other websites and apps).
-We use this information to support Advertisements (including behavioral advertisements in accordance with your preferences).
+Advertising information: We collect information about the advertisements on the Netflix service that you view or interact with, device information (such as resettable device identifiers), IP addresses, inferences we make about you or your household based on data we collect from or about you (such as the types of ads you or your household prefer to see), and information provided by Advertising Companies (such as your demographic information, likely interests they have collected or inferred from your interactions and purchases through their own and other websites and apps).
+We also collect information on Advertiser websites and apps.
+We use this information to support advertisements (including behavioral advertisements in accordance with your preferences.
+"Behavioral Advertisements" are those that are selected based on information about your use and/or interactions with unaffiliated third party services).

-Device and network information: We collect information about your computer or other Netflix capable devices you might use to access our service (such as smart TVs, mobile devices, set top boxes, gaming systems, and other streaming media devices), your network, and network devices.
+Device and network information: We collect information about your computer or other Netflix supported devices you might use to access our service (such as smart TVs, mobile devices, set top boxes, gaming systems, and other streaming media devices), your network, and network devices.
 The information includes:

-device IDs or other unique identifiers, including for your network devices (such as your router), and devices that are Netflix capable on your network;
+device IDs or other unique identifiers, including for your network devices, and devices that are Netflix supported on your network;

 IP addresses (which can be used to tell us the general location of your device, such as your city, state/province, and postal code);